AY2223S1-CS2113-F11-3/tp/docs/UserGuide.md

 ### Data Storage

-The user data is stored in `duke.txt` under the data folder in the directory where the jar file is being run from.
+The user data will be stored.
 The data is stored as NUSMods links for each semester.
 The data will be overwritten each time so there will not be any persistent corrupt data file.

 ### Data Loading

 The data of the previous saved state in the form of links will be loaded every time the application starts.
-How the links in the `duke.txt` file is parsed is similar to command `import` just without having to use the keyword `import`, see [import](#import-a-timetable-import).
+How the links in the saved location is parsed is similar to command `import` just without having to use the keyword `import`, see [import](#import-a-timetable-import).

-### Transfer to another computer

-Copy the application file with the corresponding `duke.txt` data file and `data` folder.
-A new file along with the respective folder will be created if either is missing.

 ### Transfer to NUSMODs (for NUS students)